Skip to content

 In less than a year, by addressing sensitive points from the start with concrete measures, the transaction closed.

-The seller paid us from the sale proceeds of his business for the result he expected, to his great satisfaction.
+The seller paid us from the sale proceeds, once the result was achieved.

 Key takeaways: